Optimized Quantum Networks: Probabilistic scenario

-What is more interesting is an intermediate regime of a finite, small number of requests $k$.
+What is more interesting is an intermediate regime of a finite, small number of requests calling rounds $k$.
 There, we can make use of both, the advantage resulting from clustering and merging as in the the deterministic approach, as well as the fact that some states are required with smaller probabilities and hence fewer copies need to be stored.
-We describe examples of possible approaches in the following.
+In the remainder of this section we describe different examples of possible approaches.